aurorazhy/aurorazhy/README.md

 - 👷 <samp><b>Aurora Felisha Febrianae</b>
 - 👨‍🎓 <samp><b>Bachelor in Information System from Bina Insani University</b>
 - 💼 <samp>I’m looking for **Part-Time** Opportunities/roles.
-- 🤔 <samp>I’m looking for help with how to excel in Web Developing.
+- 🤔 <samp>I’m looking for help with how to be a pro in Web Developing.
 - ⚡ <samp>Fun fact: I am fast learner but i also forget easily :(
 - ♟ <samp>I play a lot of games
 </div>